chatwoot/docs/docs/self-hosted/configuration/features/email-channel/google-workspace-setup.md

 ---
 sidebar_label: "Google Workspace"
-title: "Configure an OAuth app for GMail"
+title: "Configure an OAuth app for Gmail"
 ---

 At present, Gmail integration operates through [less-secure](https://support.google.com/accounts/answer/6010255?hl=en) apps.
-However, as of June 15 2024, Google Workspace will [cease to support](https://workspaceupdates.googleblog.com/2023/09/winding-down-google-sync-and-less-secure-apps-support.html) these less-secure apps.
+However, as of June 15, 2024, Google Workspace will [cease to support](https://workspaceupdates.googleblog.com/2023/09/winding-down-google-sync-and-less-secure-apps-support.html) these less-secure apps.
 This will affect the Gmail integration in Chatwoot.
 To ensure that your Gmail integration continues to work, you will need to set up an OAuth app in Google Workspace.

-> Note: Existing setups will continue to work until Setpember 30, 2024.
+> Note: Existing setups will continue to work until September 30, 2024.
 However, we recommend setting up an OAuth app as soon as possible to avoid any disruptions.

-This Guide will walk you through the process of setting up an OAuth app in Google Workspace.
+This guide will walk you through the process of setting up an OAuth app in Google Workspace.

 ## Register the app

 To enable Google OAuth in Chatwoot, you need to provide the client ID, client secret, and callback URL.
-You can find the instructions to generate the details [here](https://support.google.com/cloud/answer/6158849).
-Once you have followed these steps you will be able to get a Client ID and Secret.
+You can find the instructions to generate these details [here](https://support.google.com/cloud/answer/6158849).
+Once you have followed these steps, you will be able to get a Client ID and Secret.

 ![register-an-app](./images/google/oauth-app-setup.png)